 Stitch, Rudell(born: 1933 - died: 1960)

-Rudell Stitch was the son of Lena Mae Henderson Stitch and Charles Rudell Stitch.
-He was the husband of Rosa Huguley Stitch (1932-1964, born in Alabama).
+Rudell Stitch was the son of Lena Mae Henderson Stitch and Charles Rudell Stitch and the husband of Rosa Huguley Stitch (1932-1964, born in Alabama).
 The couple had six children.
 Rudell Stitch was a champion boxer: in 1960, prior to his death, Stitch had been ranked the No. 2 welterweight contender by Ring Magazine.
 His record was 27 wins, 7 losses.
 Some of his fights had been televised nationally.
-Stitch was a respected boxer who was often referred to as "classy" in the more than 2,000 U.S. newspaper articles about his individual bouts, career and death.
+Stitch was a respected boxer who was often referred to as "classy" in the more than 2,000 U.S. newspaper articles about his individual bouts, career, and death.

 Later in 1960, the National Boxing Association established the Rudell Stitch Sportsmanship Award; the first award was presented to his family the following year.
 Rudell Stitch was also an elder at Hope Presbyterian Church in Louisville, under Rev. C. E. Allen.

 For more see "Stitch gets hero honors," The Times Recorder, 05/09/1959, p.
 11; "Act of heroism claims top-rated boxer's life," Bakersfield Californian, 06/06/1960, p.
 32; "Rudell Stitch Sportsmanship Award," Presbyterian Life, vol. 13 (1960), p.
 24; the column, "A Century of Heroes," Pittsburgh Post-Gazette, 12/27/2004, p.
 A2; and B. Crawford, "Boxer made the greatest sacrifice of all," Courier-Journal (Louisville), 11/25/2005, p.
 B1.